Ninja Senshi Tobikage: Games

 Aspects of Ninja Senshi Tobikage appeared in Super Robot Wars Compact 2, Super Robot Wars Impact, Super Robot Wars UX and Super Robot Wars X-Ω.

 Release

 Japan

-The anime has been released in two DVD boxsets on March 22, 2002 and June 25, 2002 by PioneerLDC.
-The Blu-Ray box was sold on December 26, 2014.
+The anime has been released in two DVD boxsets on 22 March 2002 and 25 June 2002 by PioneerLDC.
+The Blu-Ray box was sold on 26 December 2014.

 North America

 The series used to be streamed in North America via Yomiura Group's now defunct Anime Sols video service in spring 2013.
 In December 2021, the series became available for streaming on RetroCrush.

 Discotek has licensed the anime for a release in North America.
-On June 7, 2021, the company issued calls for assistance in locating the English dub tracks for episodes 34, 37, 42 and 43.
-The series was released with an English dub on Blu-ray on January 25, 2022.
+On 7 June 2021, the company issued calls for assistance in locating the English dub tracks for episodes 34, 37, 42 and 43.
+The series was released with an English dub on Blu-ray on 25 January 2022.

 Streaming

 As of 2023, both the Japanese version and the English Blu-ray dub of the series can be streamed on RetroCrush.
 Some of the episode titles have been altered, and the order of the episodes in the English version matches the original Japanese release.

 The first 20 episodes of the English dub are available on Amazon Prime Video, Pluto TV, and The Roku Channel.